MPI-BGC-Functional-Biogeography/rtry/README.md

 # Explore the imported data
 # Group the input data based on AccSpeciesID, AccSpeciesName, DataID, DataName, TraitID and TraitName, and
 # sort by TraitID
-# Note: For TraitID == "NA", meaning that entry is an auxiliary data
+# Note: For TraitID == "NA", meaning that entry is an ancillary data
 TRYdata1_explore_aux <- rtry_explore(TRYdata1,
                           AccSpeciesID, AccSpeciesName, DataID, DataName,
                           TraitID, TraitName,